On National Coming Out Day, Here’s How You Can Show Your Support

 Do a little coming out yourself

 National Coming Out Day may only come around once a year, but supporting the LGBTQ people in your life is something you can do when they come out and forever after.
-It’s not just a one time thing!
-Read and re-read this tips for supporting those in your life who have been brave enough to be honest about who they are with you.
+It’s not just a one-time thing!
+Read and re-read these tips for supporting those in your life who have been brave enough to be honest about who they are with you.
 Then go ahead and celebrate them!